One of the easiest ways for anyone to get started in earning extra money online is by writing articles for blogs and online magazines.

 69. Sport Fishing Magazine – $250 to $750 per post

-Sport Fishing magazine offers good rate for freelance writers.
-It is $250 for short articles and $750 if you conjure up a feature length article.
+Sport Fishing magazine offers a good rate for freelance writers.

 71. Hoof Beats Magazine – $100 to $500 per post